 Technology Policy: Blackboard is the learning management system used to deliver this course (http://southplainscollege.blackboard.com).
 It is essential that you have reliable access to the Internet, appropriate devices/software, and a working knowledge of Blackboard.
-You should always have a backup plan in place should you encounter computer problems.
+You should always have a backup plan in place should you encounter computer or internet problems.
 There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
-More information on online courses is available at southplainscollege.blackboard.com by accessing the On Demand Help & Learning Center.
-Should you encounter technical difficulties contact the instructor immediately as well as the SPC technical support at blackboard@southplainscollege.edu or call (806) 894-9611, ext.
+More information about online courses is available when you login to southplainscollege.blackboard.com by expanding the "On Demand Help" area.
+Should you encounter technical difficulties contact your instructor immediately as well as SPC technical support at blackboard@southplainscollege.edu or call (806) 894-9611, ext.
 2180.
 Be sure to include your full name, course number, section number and a number where you can be reached when contacting technical support.
-For support using Connect you can go to http://mpss.mhhe.com/.
-Not knowing how something works or having personal computer difficulties will not suffice as an excuse for missed deadlines.
+Not knowing how something works or having personal computer or Internet difficulties will not suffice as an excuse for missed deadlines.